goldfinch-eng/mono/README.md

 Goldfinch is a lending protocol built on the blockchain.
 This is the main repo.

 ## Getting Started
-You will the correct version of node/npm on your local machine.
+You will need the correct version of node/npm on your local machine.

 - Using nvm, you can do this with `nvm install 12.18.3`.
 If you don't have `nvm`, see [here](https://github.com/nvm-sh/nvm#installing-and-updating) for installation instructions.

 - Next install required packages of the protocol with `npm install`
+- Then, `cd client && npm install`

 ### Running a local blockchain
 This is required for interacting with the contracts